2-min scorecardSee what your manual month-end close is actually costing you

 Some organizations run both:

-• Go Fig for the Financial Intelligence Graph and AI analysts the CFO relies on
+• Go Fig for the connected, reconciled data and Celeste the finance team relies on

 • Custom pipelines for product analytics, data science, or engineering use cases